otostogan/tg-bot-builder/README.md

 Custom stores are useful for Redis, key-value services, or encrypted file persistence.
 Because the runtime caches sessions internally, your storage driver only needs to support simple `get`, `set`, and optional `delete` operations.

-## Разные варианты конфигурации страниц
+## Different page configuration options
 Pages are described with the `IBotPage` interface and can combine validation, keyboards, and middleware to produce rich flows.

 - **Yup validation**: set the `yup` schema and the runtime will call `PageNavigator.validatePageValue` before advancing.